CSA-RH/rosa-hcp-fast-deploy/README.md

 Default region name [us-east-2]:
 Default output format [json]:
 ```

-When you choose option 1) or option 2), the "**aws configure**" command is called first, so make sure you already have both the "AWS Access Key" and the "AWS Secret Access Key" to start the process .
+When creating the cluster, the "**aws configure**" command is called first, so make sure you have both the "AWS Access Key" and the "AWS Secret Access Key" at hand to be able to start the process.

-# About the LOG file
+Since the AWS CLI will now remember your credentials, no further input or action is required until the ROSA **HPC** cluster installation is complete.

-During the **HCP** implementation phase a LOG file will be created so you can follow the main activities performed by this shell script.
+#### Log Files
-The file will reside in the same directory as the shell script.
+During the **HCP** implementation phase a LOG file is created in the same folder as the shell script so you can follow all the intermediate steps.

 Here is an example:
 ```